Opponent process: Psychophysical investigations

-Svaetichin and MacNichol called the chromaticity cells Yellow-Blue and Red-Green opponent color cells.
+Svaetichin and MacNichol called the chromaticity cells yellow–blue and red–green opponent color cells, following the assumption of the day that Hering's Opponent Colors Theory was hardwired in the brain.

-Similar chromatically or spectrally opposed cells, often incorporating spatial-opponency (e.g. red "on" center and green "off" surround), were found in the vertebrate retina and lateral geniculate nucleus (LGN) through the 1950s and 1960s by De Valois et al., Wiesel and Hubel, and others.
+Similar chromatically or spectrally opposed cells, often incorporating spatial opponency (e.g. red "on" center and green "off" surround), were found in the vertebrate retina and lateral geniculate nucleus (LGN) through the 1950s and 1960s by De Valois et al., Wiesel and Hubel, and others.

-Following Gunnar Svaetichin's lead, the cells were widely called opponent color cells: Red-Green and Yellow-Blue.
-Over the next three decades, spectrally opposed cells continued to be reported in primate retina and LGN.
-A variety of terms are used in the literature to describe these cells, including chromatically opposed or -opponent, spectrally opposed or -opponent, opponent colour, colour opponent, opponent response, and simply, opponent cell.
+Following Gunnar Svaetichin's lead, the cells were widely called opponent color cells: red–green and yellow–blue.
+Over the next three decades, spectrally opposed cells continued to be reported in primate retinae and LGN.
+A variety of terms are used in the literature to describe these cells, including chromatically opposed or chromatically opponent, spectrally opposed or spectrally opponent, opponent colour, colour opponent, opponent response, and simply, opponent.

 In other fields

 Others have applied the idea of opposing stimulations beyond visual systems, described in the article on opponent-process theory.
 In 1967, Rod Grigg extended the concept to reflect a wide range of opponent processes in biological systems.
 In 1970, Solomon and Corbit expanded Hurvich and Jameson's general neurological opponent process model to explain emotion, drug addiction, and work motivation.